polok-dev98/FineTune_YoloV5/README.md

 # Fine Tune the Yolov5 Model for custom training dataset.

-All the training logs such as performance metrics, training batch example, training weight and also detected test image are store on (yolov5/runs/ directory)
+All the training logs such as performance metrics, training batch examples, training weights and also detected test images are store on (yolov5/runs/ directory) folder.

  1. Data sets are annoted and preprocessed by roboflow website.
-Dataset are stored in (datasets) forlder.
+Dataset are stored in (datasets) folder.

  2. Model performace evaluation are discussed in (evaluation_report.doc) file.